tayganr/purviewlab/modules/module10.md

 </p>
 </details>

-Note: While Azure Purview is using Apache Atlas, there are certain areas such as Discovery which is responsible for search, where Azure Purview has deviated and implemented a custom search API.
+Note: While Microsoft Purview is using Apache Atlas, there are certain areas such as Discovery which is responsible for search, where Microsoft Purview has deviated and implemented a custom search API.

 <div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>

 ## 2. Register an Application

-To invoke the REST API, we must first register an application (i.e. service principal) that will act as the identity that the Azure Purview platform reognizes and is configured to trust.
+To invoke the REST API, we must first register an application (i.e. service principal) that will act as the identity that the Microsoft Purview platform reognizes and is configured to trust.

 > :bulb: **Did you know?**
 >